Frequently Asked Questions

 When does my dog need to be licensed?

-You need to obtain a license for your dog each year on or before April 1st.
+You need to obtain a license for your dog each between January 2 and April 1st.
 To obtain a license you must provide proof of a current rabies certificate.
 Current license fees are altered animal – $9.00 and an unaltered animal – $13.00.

 How can I register to vote?